m9tadeo/real-estate-price-prediction/README.md

 Task # 2 is to take dataset from Task # 1, clean it, analyze it, and interpret it.

+At the beginning of Task # 2, I re-ran `scraper` from Task # 1 to read 60 pages each from *Apartment* and *House* (120 pages total) and extracted 4,560 properties raw data.

 ## INSTALLATION

 This project can be accessed in a Python editor of your choice.
 I use `VSCode`.
 I recommend creating and activating a `virtual environment`.